rjarea51/StratuxHud/readme.md

 - $39 for 3.5inch RPi LCD
 - $20 for Gesture control from Nevma project
 - $49 for PowerBar
-- $30 Fans, case, cables
+- $30 Cables / plastic for side pieces / srews

 (I used an old Flightcom Venture type headset it has to have a screw for adjustment in order to attach the plastic connection piece on either side)